THE TOP MOST POPULAR UKULELE STRUM PATTERNS

 The Waltz Strum is ideal for songs in 3/4 time signature, giving them a graceful and flowing rhythm.
 It involves two Down strums followed by an Up strum.
 This waltz pattern provides a smooth and melodic feel to your playing.
 Practice the timing to ensure that each strum is evenly spaced within the measure.

-A great song to try here is "Can't Help Falling in Love" by Elvis Presley.
-This timeless classic fits beautifully with the Waltz Strum, giving it an elegant and romantic feel.
+A great song to try here is ‘Edelweiss’ from The Sound of Music.
+This timeless classic fits beautifully with a slow Waltz Strum, giving it an elegant and romantic feel.
 The song features a simple chord progression which is perfect for beginners.
 So grab your uke and let the waltz strum carry you away!

 Practice Makes Perfect